steipete/InterposeKit/README.md

 Hi there 👋 and Interpose
 ```

-## Key Facts
+## Key Features

-- Interpose directly modifies the implementation of a `Method`, which is [better than selector-based swizzling]((https://pspdfkit.com/blog/2019/swizzling-in-swift/)).
+- Interpose directly modifies the implementation of a `Method`, which is [safer than selector-based swizzling]((https://pspdfkit.com/blog/2019/swizzling-in-swift/)).
+- Interpose works on classes and individual objects.
 - Hooks can easily be undone via calling `revert()`.
 This also checks and errors if someone else changed stuff in between.
-- Pure Swift, no `NSInvocation`, which requires boxing and can be slow.
+- Mostly Swift, no `NSInvocation`, which requires boxing and can be slow.
 - No Type checking.
 If you have a typo or forget a `convention` part, this will crash at runtime.
-- Yes, you have to type the resulting type twice This is a tradeoff, else we need NSInvocation or assembly.
+- Yes, you have to type the resulting type twice This is a tradeoff, else we need `NSInvocation`.
 - Delayed Interposing helps when a class is loaded at runtime.
 This is useful for [Mac Catalyst](https://steipete.com/posts/mac-catalyst-crash-hunt/).

 ## Delayed Hooking